 Apple TV started out as something of a “hobby” project for Apple, with early versions only giving basic access to iTunes content.
-Those devices were also criticised for missing some of the features found on competing and sometimes cheaper devices like the Roku 2.
+Consumers and experts criticized those devices for missing some of the features found on competing and sometimes cheaper devices like the Roku 2.

 For at least two years, Apple TV owners have been patiently waiting for an updated model to address the shortcomings of the third-generation version (still available for $69.99), hoping that Apple would take a real interest in TV and dedicate sufficient resources and marketing to a new, more powerful and flexible device.

-Thankfully, in late 2015 Apple finally announced the new Apple TV in two storage size capacities (32 GB and 64 GB), featuring a totally revamped user interface, a slightly tweaked outer case (being taller than the outgoing model, although mostly unchanged in appearance), a much better remote with Siri voice input (via a dedicated remote control button), plus adoption of the “A8” CPU that is found in the iPhone 6 and 6 Plus.
-Apple also added a dedicated App Store, meaning that users of the latest model can download apps, expanding the device’s usefulness and turning it into a true living room entertainment system.
+Thankfully, in late 2015 Apple finally announced the new Apple TV in two storage size capacities (32 GB and 64 GB.)
+These models feature a totally revamped user interface, a slightly tweaked outer case (being taller than the outgoing model, although mostly unchanged in appearance.)
+And best of all, the new Apple TV has a much better remote with Siri voice input (via a dedicated remote control button), plus adoption of the “A8” CPU that found in the iPhone 6 and 6 Plus.
+Apple also added a dedicated App Store, meaning that users of the latest model can download apps, expanding the device’s usefulness and turning it into a fantastic entertainment system for your home.

 Apple TV review

 As a long-time Apple TV user, I was delighted when Apple announced the 4th-generation model in the fall of 2015.
-Two versions were revealed, one with 32 GB of storage and the other with 64 GB, though they are completely identical in all other respects.
+Apple showcased two versions, one with 32 GB of storage and the other with 64 GB, though they are completely identical in all other respects.

-In terms of its physical appearance, Apple TV has a fairly sleek (and unassuming) exterior with shiny black sides and a matte top that features the “TV” logo.
-The box itself doesn’t really stand out and is plain enough to fit nicely into any home setup.
-About the size of a hockey-puck, it’s not something that you’re going to look at much, but the build quality is high.
+Regarding its physical appearance, Apple TV has a fairly sleek (and unassuming) exterior with shiny black sides and a matte top that features the “TV” logo.
+The box itself doesn’t stand out and is plain enough to fit nicely into any home setup.
+About the size of a hockey puck, it’s not something that you’re going to look at much, but the build quality is high.

 Here’s a quick look at the ports on the back of Apple TV.
-Note the USB-C socket can only be used for diagnostics purposes, and currently doesn’t accept any kind of peripherals or add-ons.
-If you’d rather connect over Ethernet cable instead of Wi-Fi, there’s also a socket on the back.
+Note the USB-C socket is for diagnostics purposes only and currently doesn’t accept any peripherals or add-ons.
+If you’d rather connect with an Ethernet cable instead of Wi-Fi, there’s also a socket on the back.

 Apple TV remote

 Using Apple TV requires that you learn how to use the new remote control.
-Gone is the old ‘click-style’ silver one and instead it has a glass touch-sensitive “trackpad” along the top that also has a clicker, which is simple to use and very responsive (sensitivity can be changed in Settings), plus dedicated buttons for Siri, volume up and down, pause/play, Menu, and a Home button, which also lets you put Apple TV to sleep with a long press.
-The remote will also turn on / off your television and control the volume thanks to something called HDMI-CEC, which is supported on most modern televisions.
+Gone is the old ‘click-style’ silver one and instead it has a glass touch-sensitive “trackpad” along the top that also has a clicker, which is simple to use and very responsive (you change sensitivity in Settings.)
+Plus, there’s dedicated buttons for Siri, volume up and down, pause/play, Menu, and a Home button, which also lets you put Apple TV to sleep with a long press.
+The remote also turns on / off your television and control the volume thanks to something called HDMI-CEC, most modern TV’s support that standard.

 One of the curious omissions on the new Apple TV is the optical audio output.
-Fortunately, it is also possible to connect Bluetooth speakers – in my case the Hamon Kardon Nova Wireless, which easily fill the room with a deep and crisp sound, and can be set as the default speakers instead of the television.
+Fortunately, it is also possible to connect Bluetooth speakers – in my case the Hamon Kardon Nova Wireless, which quickly fills the room with a deep and crisp sound, and you can set these as the default speakers instead of the television.

-Special mention must be given to Apple’s built-in slow-motion screensavers, which feature incredible flybys of stunning, scenic locations such as the Golden Gate bridge.
+I must give special mention to Apple’s built-in slow-motion screensavers, which feature incredible flybys of stunning, scenic locations such as the Golden Gate bridge.
 New screensavers can be downloaded automatically and adjusted in Settings.

 As for Siri, the two microphones on the remote seem to do quite a good job at picking up my voice when held at arm’s length, however in a sometimes-noisy room with air-con and a fan turned on it’s necessary to hold the remote closer to your mouth.

 Finding content using Siri is quick and effective and works nearly all the time in my experience: “Play the latest episode of the Walking Dead” nails it every time for example, and a quick “What did he say?” will skip back 30 seconds and temporarily enable subtitles.
-You can also just say things like “Go back 1 minute” and Siri will oblige.
+You can also just say things like “Go back 1 minute, “ and Siri obliges.

-Some of the countries where Apple TV is available don’t yet support Siri, but presumably it will be enabled over time in more regions.
+Some of the countries where Apple TV is available don’t yet support Siri, but presumably, Apple will enable Siri over time in more regions.